 Note: The rotary knob default is channel mode.
+The keypad default is programmable and may be set to channel mode.

 There are two ways to enter channel mode:

 Press the Channel Mode direct access button, if programmed by your dealer.